 Ken Wregget made 29 saves to pick up the win for the Flyers.

-1995 -- Eric Lindros was a one-man wrecking crew as he figured in on all of the Flyers' goals, recording the game-winner in overtime to complete his sixth career hat trick in a 4-3 triumph -- Philly's seventh consecutive win -- over the Florida Panthers in Miami.
+1995 -- Eric Lindros was a one-man wrecking crew as he figured in on all of the Flyers' goals, recording the game-winner in overtime to complete his sixth career hat trick to give Philly its seventh consecutive win in a 4-3 triumph over the Florida Panthers in Miami.

-Lindros kicked off the scoring with a bang -- literally -- as he flattened Florida defenseman Brian Benning behind the Panthers' cage, then sent a cross-crease pass to Mikael Renberg for a power play tap-in goal to make it 1-0 Philadelphia.
+Lindros kicked off the scoring with a bang -- literally -- as he flattened Florida defenseman Brian Benning behind the Panthers' cage, then sent a cross-crease pass to Mikael Renberg for a power play tap-in goal to make it 1-0 Flyers 8:27 into the opening stanza.

-The 'Big E' then notched a pair of tallies in the middle frame to give Philly a 3-1 lead, before Jesse Belanger cut the lead to one prior to the second intermission, and Bill Lindsay evened things up with 6:16 left in regulation time.
+The 'Big E' then notched a pair of tallies in the middle frame to give Philly a 3-1 lead, but Jesse Belanger cut the lead to one prior to the second intermission, and Bill Lindsay evened things up with 6:16 left in regulation to send the tilt to extra time.

 Lindros' extra session goal made a winner of goalie Dominic Roussel, who stopped 25 of 28 Florida offerings.